 Passion, Knowledge & Experience

-I have a close friend who was a detective in downstate New York.
+I have a close friend who is a police officer in downstate New York.
 Let's call him Rob.

 Rob comes up to visit a few times a year, and when he does, inevitably, we end up talking about how police operate, and also how lawyers operate.
 Rob is a great guy, but we don't usually see eye-to-eye on on topics such as "What constitutes 'probable cause?'" or "When should a suspect be read a Miranda warning?"
 Rob was up over the Thanksgiving weekend, and after a discussion held at The Cottage Hotel down in Mendon, we did agree on two things.